Drift mining

 Drift mining is either the mining of an ore deposit by underground methods, or the working of coal seams accessed by adits driven into the surface outcrop of the coal bed.
 A drift mine is an underground mine in which the entry or access is above water level and generally on the slope of a hill, driven horizontally into the ore seam.
-Random House dictionary says the origin of the term "drift mine" is an Americanism, circa 1885–1890.

 Drift is a more general mining term, meaning a near-horizontal passageway in a mine, following the bed (of coal, for instance) or vein of ore.
 A drift may or may not intersect the ground surface.
 A drift follows the vein, as distinguished from a crosscut that intersects it, or a level or gallery, which may do either.
 All horizontal or subhorizontal development openings made in a mine have the generic name of drift.
 These are simply tunnels made in the rock, with a size and shape depending on their use—for example, haulage, ventilation, or exploration.

+Historical UK drift mining

+The earliest mines in the British Isles would have been drift mines.
+Early miners first extracted coal already exposed on the surface and then followed the seams underground.

+In the 13th century, there are records of coal digging in Durham, Northumberland, Nottinghamshire, Derbyshire, Staffordshire, Lancashire, and Gloucestershire in England; Lothian in Scotland; and North and South Wales.